dll110/dll110.github.io/_posts/2024-04-21-super_premium.md

 hide: true
 ---

-It's often said that if all your relationships suck, the common factor is you.
+There's some common saying the goes something like 'If all your friendships suck, the common factor is you'.

-Conversely, if the trend is that your relationships are great, the common factor is also you -- this is true in my case.
+What about the converse?
+All my friendships are great, and the common factor is me.

 <center><img src="../documents/costco_ice_cream.jpg" title="costco super premium ice cream" style='width="400"; height:600px;'/></center>

 Introducing the super premium professional friend.
 More professional than a spouse, more premium than a therapist, more super than your friends!

 10+ years experience.

 Specialized in the inquiry-based/rubberduck approach.

 Multidisciplinary expertise.